MystenLabs/sui/doc/developer/observability.md

 processes distributed over a potentially global network.

 The observability stack in Sui is based on the [Tokio tracing](https://tokio.rs/blog/2019-08-tracing) library.
-The rest of this document highlights specific aspects of achieving good observability through useful logging and metrics in Sui.
+The rest of this document highlights specific aspects of achieving good observability through structured logging and metrics in Sui.

 NOTE: The output here is largely for the consumption of Sui operators, administrators, and developers.
 The